REAL ESTATE BRANDS

 Make

-Innovation
+Innovation Ecosystems

 Make

-WHY BRAND MATTERS TO REAL ESTATE
+BRAND MATTERS TO REAL ESTATE

 Brand gets investment committees to say “yes”

-• Who is this place for?
+• Who the place is for

 Because places compete like products

-Every development claims the same things: “vibrant”, “connected”, “inclusive, sustainable" live work balance …
+Every development claims the same things: vibrant, connected, inclusive, sustainable live work balance …

 If you sound like everyone else, you become interchangeable.
 And interchangeable places compete on incentives and rent deals.
+A clear brand gives you:

 • Above market pricing power